How to Build a Chicken Coop

 - To save more trips to the store later on, read ahead to find out what you'll need for the rest of this project.

-- When you're ready to build the next part of the chicken coop, you'll assembe the frame of the coop and add a floor panel.
-The items you'll need, which are also shown in the materials list, are:
+When you're ready to build the next part of the chicken coop, you'll assemble the frame of the coop and add a floor panel.
+The items you'll need, which are also shown in the materials list are:

 To build the floor of the frame, you’ll need three 2- x 4 boards, each 31-inches long, and two 2 x 4 boards, each 48-inches long.